-The Swiss popular initiative 'For a ban on financing war material manufacturers' (Initiative against war trade) will be put to a national vote on 29 November 2020.
-The SNB opposes the initiative.
+The Swiss popular initiative 'For a ban on financing war material manufacturers' (Initiative against war trade) was put to a national vote on 29 November 2020.
+The SNB opposed the initiative.
 This page provides background information and explains the rationale for the SNB's position.

 The aim of the initiative

 The proposal is to prohibit the old-age and survivors' insurance scheme (AHV), pension funds, foundations and also the SNB from holding securities issued by companies that derive more than 5% of their annual turnover from the production of war material.
 It would also be illegal to grant credit to such companies.

 - The new constitutional requirement would create legal uncertainty and major practical difficulties for the SNB, as a directly affected institution.
 Given that there is no generally accepted definition of 'war material manufacturers', such a classification would be complex and unclear, particularly as the pertinent proportion of a company's turnover may be subject to change over time and may thus exceed or fall below the 5% threshold.

 - Adoption of the initiative would significantly restrict the SNB's investment options and the professional management of its equity investments.
 The SNB would probably have to exclude more than 300 companies from its equity portfolio, which corresponds to roughly 11% of the portfolio's market value.
 This would considerably reduce diversification within the portfolio.
 As a result of this narrower distribution of equity investments, the weighting of the remaining companies would rise substantially which would have a negative impact on the risk/return ratio, in that there would likely be a tendency towards higher risks.